17-7PH

 - Thermal Conductivity: ~16 W/m·K.

-- Corrosion Resistance: Good resistance to corrosion and oxidation.
+- Corrosion Resistance: Good resistance to oxidation and corrosion in various environments.

-- Hardness: Typically Rockwell C 30 to 40, depending on heat
+- Hardness: Typically Rockwell C 35 to 45, depending on heat treatment.

 Applications